gimelx/3D-model-based-object-detection-in-Augmented-Reality/README.md

 # ARKit-based Application for iOS (Application Name)

-This application is developed using Apple's ARKit, leveraging its capabilities to implement 3D model-based object detection.
-The application was developed in Xcode.
+This application is an implementation of 3D model-based object detection using Apple's ARKit.
+It was developed in Xcode and uses object scans generated from the ARScanning App for object detection.

 ## Features

-- Briefly describe the main features of your ARKit-based app.
+- 3D model-based object detection using scanned objects from ARScanning app.

 ## Requirements

 - iOS version requirement
 - Xcode version requirement
-- Any other dependencies or libraries
+- ARScanning app (https://developer.apple.com/documentation/arkit/arkit_in_ios/content_anchors/scanning_and_detecting_3d_objects) for object scanning

 ## Installation

-Provide a step-by-step guide on how to install and run the project in Xcode.
+1. Clone this repository.
+2. Open Xcode and navigate to the repository location.
+3. Connect your iOS device and select it as the build destination.
+4. Click 'Run' to install the application on your device.

 ## Usage

-Provide examples and instructions for how to use the application.
+1. Use the ARScanning app to scan the objects you want to detect.
+2. Store the scan outputs in the resource folder of this application.
+3. Run the application.
+It will detect the objects based on the scans and display the name of the scan when the object is detected.

 ---

 # Vuforia Engine and Unity Application (Application Name)